reedsy/challenges/data-analyst.md

-# Data Engineering Assignment
+# Data Analyst Assignment

-As a Data Engineer at Reedsy, you will be responsible for managing our data platform, including the design of a pipeline to extract data from various sources through various processes, apply appropriate transformations, and output results into visualization tools and decision support systems.
+As a Data Analyst at Reedsy, you will:

+- design data models and pipelines to preprocess data for analytics and integration in our warehouse;
+- collaborate with our developers in adapting our data infrastructure to our needs;
+- create dashboards and put in place KPIs to monitor our performance;
+- conduct data analysis (eg. to optimize liquidity on our marketplace) and communicate results to drive business decisions;
+- work with different functions in our organization that have specific data insight needs (eg. our marketing team for lead acquisition and growth);
+- improve funnel conversion tracking through our entire ecosystem;
+- proactively find insights that help us make better products;
+- use Machine Learning and NLP (eg. to categorize projects submitted on the marketplace);
+- manage our data stack and contribute to the development of self-service analytics to improve data access across the company.

-We are looking for data-aware candidates that can help us with creating novel ways to approach out data, both from the engineering and analytical perspectives.
-For this reason, we will assess and value your data analytics skills in addition to those required for classic Data Engineering roles.
+We are looking for data-aware candidates that can help us with create novel ways to approach out data, both from the analytical and engineering perspectives.
+For this reason, we will assess and value your data engineering skills in addition to those required for classic Data Analyst roles.

 *Describe your thought process with detail and clarity.* Even if you don't get to a solution/conclusion on any of the following questions, make sure that you provide a detailed explanation to help us understand your approach and assumptions.